+Do you want to know how to start a magazine?
 In her book How Not to Start a Magazine, B. Ann Bell says the number one way new magazines fail is through poor budget planning.
 Poor planning for printing, postage, and marketing are among the top expenses in her book, originally published in 2006.
 Fast-forward fourteen years and it’s easy to say that a new magazine could essentially launch without worrying about printing or postage, as long as you replace those fees with much more cost-effective digital hosting and delivery fees.

 If you’re wondering how to start a magazine and publish it profitably, you can start with Bell’s suggestion: make a budget.

 Even the most equipped professional could come to the table thinking they can start a magazine and publish it profitably if they do all the work themselves.
 Think about it: someone with a design background could effectively learn to manage a freelance editorial team and plug the content in a magazine, then try to sell it through the app store.
 I mean, if Mark Zuckerberg can make Facebook in his dorm room, how hard can it be to put a magazine together?
+Is it that hard to learn how to start a magazine?

 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

 The answer is “not that hard” if you think about it that way.
 There are many swiss army knife professionals out there that could feasibly start a magazine on their own, and in truth we’ve worked with several magazine start-ups who began with less than a handful of people.
+Simple app edition digital magazines are easier to make, but they rarely succeed without a web component.

 At Mequoda, we work mostly with established legacy magazine publishers but have also worked with publishing startups in the past.
 These startups have benefitted from our work with legacy publishers in teaching them how to start an online magazine because what you’ll soon discover is that the planning required to start an online magazine is not much different than the planning required to start a print magazine.